 Nevada is a traditional “fault” state, meaning that if you cause an accident, you’re responsible to pay for all the resulting damages.

-Nevada recently increased the required minimum limits of what constitutes basic coverage to 25/50/20 for all motorists.
+The country recently increased the required state minimums for car insurance in Nevada to 25/50/20 for all motorists.
 This means that car owners must carry the following minimum levels of liability insurance:

 - $25,000 for bodily injury or death of one person in an accident caused by the owner of the insured vehicle